wp-plugins/woocommerce-exporter/readme.txt

 == Usage ==

-1. Open WooCommerce > Store Export from the WordPress Administration
+1. Open WooCommerce > Export from the WordPress Administration
+2. Select the Export tab on the Store Exporter screen
-2. Select which WooCommerce details you would like to export and click Export
+3. Select which WooCommerce details you would like to export and click Export
+4. Download archived copies of previous exports from the Archives tab

 Done!